iomz/radicron/README.md

 **Disclaimer**:

-- Only works with an IP address within Japan (currently).
+- Only works from an IP address within Japan (currently).
 - Do not use this program for commercial purposes.

 ---